spookehneko/venture-backend/README.md

-# Socket.io - Simple Chat Server
+# Venture - Chat Server

-Socket.io is a real-time chat application built with **Socket.IO**, **Node.js**, and **Express**.
+Venture is a real-time chat application built with **Socket.IO**, **Node.js**, and **Express**.
 Users can set a username and chat in real time with a clean, dark-themed UI.
 CORS allows connections from multiple domains.

 ## Installation